 A visual processing disorder may be a part of the problem.
 It's is a neurological condition characterized by hyperactivity of the brain's visual cortex.
 When this area is not processing visual information properly, the result is visual and perceptual distortions.

-It is possible that precision colour filters can help.
-Lisa's Holistic Rehab & Neurofeedback can work with your optometric team or refer you to a qualified team and together we can find the right solution.
+It is possible that precision coloured filters can help.
+Lisa's Holistic Rehab & Neurofeedback can find the right coloured filter for you and work with your optometric team or refer you to a qualified team to find the right solution.

 Auditory Integration Training

 Listening programs were developed to address auditory hypersensitivity, distortions, and delays in listening that negatively impact processing auditory information.
 The system uses modulated music fed through headphones to an individual to train the middle and inner ear to improve listening skills.
 We have a 10 -14 hour in clinic program or a home listening program.
 It involves listening (from 30-90 min a day) to either mainstream or classical music that has been acoustically modified and delivered through special headphones air and/or bone conduction to provide enhanced or filtered signals in certain frequencies.